Women on the MBA ScholarshipThese merit based scholarships cover up to 50% tuition fees for either the MBA or Executive

-Open to all successful female applicants for the full-time MBA and Executive MBA female applicants, achieving the relevant minimum GMAT score or above (MBA FT: min GMAT 600; EMBA: 520 min GMAT 520 OR Executive Assessment (EA) 149 and above).
+Open to all successful female applicants for the full-time MBA and Executive MBA, who are resident in Ireland, achieving the relevant minimum GMAT score or above (MBA FT: min GMAT 600; EMBA: min GMAT 520 OR Executive Assessment (EA) 149 and above).
 Please note the GMAT/EA deadline is Friday 12 April 2019.

 Unless otherwise stated all MBA and EMBA scholarships will follow Round One and/or Round Two deadlines noted below.